ashishkarnad/sandbox/core/README.md

 ...
 ```

-Then create the check using a configuration file, assigning it to the `sandbox-testing` subscription and the `graphite` pipeline:
+Then create the check using a configuration file, assigning it to the `sandbox-testing` subscription and the Graphite pipeline:

 ```
 sudo nano /etc/sensu/conf.d/checks/check_disk_usage.json